Photon-Lazer-Team-3/Photon-Lazer/README.md

-# Photon-Lazer
+# Team 3 : Photon-Lazer
-# To run the CreateSplashScreen.java File download the .java file and the PhotonLogoSplashScreenOriginal.jpg into the same folder (or directory), open up a command prompt for the folder (or directory), input the line "javac CreateSplashScreen.java" and press the Enter key, and lastly type "java CreateSplashScreen" and press the Enter key again.
-# The Splash Screen should currently play for three seconds.
+# The programming language being used for this Project is Java.
+# The version of Java being used for this Project is 17.0.2
+# Note: We highly recommend using a Windows computer to run our code to avoid any issues with the GUI.
+# To run our code, please download the Photon-Lazer.jar File to your Windows computer.
+# Open up a command prompt/terminal.
+# Type in the following line to run our code: java -jar Photon-Lazer.jar